 CSP has enabled Dennis to advance his longterm commitment to conservation by managing and improving ongoing conservation activities and implementing new practices on his farm.
 He hopes his experiences can provide guidance for other producers who are also interested in providing environmental benefits and resource management through their operations.
 For transitioning and certified organic farmers, there are a number of CSP enhancement activities offered that will be very useful.
 Specific examples of enhancements for organic systems include:

-- Transition to organic grazing systems - Transition to organic cropping systems - Intensive no-till for organic and non-organic systems - Non-chemical pest management for livestock - Integrated pest management for organic farming - Cover crops for weed suppression and soil health - Intensive cover cropping in annual crops - Cover cropping in orchards, vineyards, and other perennial crops - Use of non-chemical methods to kill cover crops - Biological suppression and other non-chemical techniques to manage brush, weeds and invasive species - Resource conserving crop rotations (Note: this core practice of organic producers is a top priority for CSP and will receive supplemental payments) - Pollinator and beneficial insect habitat - On-farm composting of organic waste - Land application of treated manure - Use of legume crops, manure, and compost for 90-100% of nitrogen needs - Intensive rotational grazing
+- Intensive no-till

+- Integrated pest management

+- Cover crops for weed suppression and soil health

+- Intensive cover cropping in annual crops

+- Cover cropping in orchards, vineyards, and other perennial crops

+- Use of non-chemical methods to kill cover crops

+- Biological suppression and other non-chemical techniques to manage brush, weeds and invasive species

+- Resource conserving crop rotations (Note: this core practice of organic producers is a top priority for CSP and will receive supplemental payments)

+- Pollinator and beneficial insect habitat

+- On-farm composting of organic waste

+- Land application of treated manure

+- Use of legume crops, manure, and compost for 90-100% of nitrogen needs

+- Intensive rotational grazing